open-learning/git4ol/README.md

 ### Assignment review

-Assignment submissions are managed using git pull-requests, but before an submission can be made a reviewer has to advertise that he's available to review a speciffic assignment.
+Before an submission can be made a reviewer has to advertise that he's available to review a speciffic assignment.
 This is done by publishing branches that pull-requests can be sent against.

 For example, if we wanted to advertise that we're able to review `refs/markdown@0.3.0/assignment/1` we create `refs/heads/markdown@0.3.0/assignment/1` as a pointer to `refs/markdown@0.3.0/assignment/1`: